jlibovicky/jlibovicky.github.io/_posts/2019-06-19-MT-Weekly-Improved-Zero-shot-NMT.md

 unsupervised translation.
 You start with not really well-performing systems for translating in both directions and iteratively improve them using back-translation of monolingual text as new training data.
-(It is kind of similar to how AlphaGo learned to play by playing countless games against itself.)
+(It is kind of similar to how AlphaGo learned to play Go by playing countless games against itself.)

 This paper shows that this technique also fits nicely to the zero-shot